4ndrelim/DeepLearningBuildNN/README.md

 ### Version 3
 Network is implemented further with convolutional layers before dense layers.
 *coming soon!*

+## Data Augmentation & Expansion
+The original dataset of 50,000 training images was expanded to 250,000 images with a series of up-down-left-right translation of pixels.
+Data augmentation generally helps to regularize the network and avoid over-fitting of model.
+The greatly expanded dataset gave the model more training e.gs and with variation, hence, re-running **network 2** in *test.py* **easily gave results of > 98% accuracy** (98.12%).
+Note that only a basic form of augmentation was done here, one can consider implement the following to achieve even better results:
+1. Rotating (However, in the context of digits, rotation must not be done to a large extent, case in point: '6' and '9' may be misclassified)
+2. More shifts
+3. Random elastic deformations

 ## Resources & Credits
 Referenced ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).